umputun/stash/README.md

 Use Zero-Knowledge when the server should never have access to plaintext (e.g., third-party credentials, sensitive tokens).
 Use Secrets Vault when you need server-side access but want encryption at rest.

+### Security Considerations

+**Passphrase requirements**: Security depends on passphrase entropy.
+Use strong passphrases (16+ characters with mixed case, numbers, symbols).
+The Argon2id KDF provides protection against brute-force attacks but cannot compensate for weak passphrases.

+**Threat model**: ZK encryption protects data confidentiality from the server and database.
+It does not protect against:
+- A malicious server swapping encrypted blobs between keys (ciphertext is not bound to key path)
+- Clients storing well-formed but cryptographically invalid `$ZK$` payloads (server validates format, not decryptability)

+If your threat model requires protection against an actively malicious server, consider additional integrity checks at the application layer.

 ### Combining ZK with Secrets Paths

 You can store ZK-encrypted values in secrets paths (e.g., `secrets/api-key`).
 In this case: